Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Notation and Preliminaries

 This can be obtained by testing \eqref{eq:CHweak1} with $(\mu,\theta) \in V^{L,\beta}$, subtracting \eqref{eq:CHweak2} tested with $(\partial_t u,\partial_t \psi) \in V^{K,\alpha}$ and integrating over $t$. \end{enumerate}

-The main result in \cite[Theorem 3.2]{KnopfStange2024} provides existence and high regularity of weak solutions, satisfying i)-v), for the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHreact}.
-This result requires polynomial growth conditions on the nonlinear potentials, which include, for example, the important double well potential. \begin{rem} We will mostly work with this abstract formulation of the problem to showcase that the following arguments can be applied in a more general setting, we therefore expect that this strategy of proof can be adapted to a wider class of problems, see, e.g., Section~\ref{section:Generalization} for the optimal-order convergence result for the Cahn--Hilliard equation on an evolving surface. \end{rem} \end{itemize}
+The main result in \cite[Theorem 3.2]{KnopfStange2024} provides existence and high regularity of weak solutions, satisfying i)--v), for the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHreact}.
+This result requires polynomial growth conditions on the nonlinear potentials, which include, for example, the important double well potential, and provides, for the domain $\Om$ of class $C^k$, the regularity

+\begin{rem} We mostly work with this abstract formulation of the problem to showcase that the following arguments can be applied in a more general setting, we therefore expect that this strategy of proof can be adapted to a wider class of problems, see, e.g., Section~\ref{section:Generalization} for an outline of the optimal-order convergence result for the Cahn--Hilliard equation on an evolving surface. \end{rem} \end{itemize}